July 25, 2022

 - Target PWA login credentials

-After selecting the precise items to compare, click “Compare” and the downloading of the data for comparison will start.
+After selecting the particular items to compare, click “Compare” and downloading the data for comparison will start.

 Note: You can also click “Select entities” in the bottom left corner to select what you want to compare.

 It will take some time to download all the data.
 The log option of the app itself allows users to view the log of all the records in real-time during the download process.
 Once the download is completed, click “Close.”
 Then the PWA verification summary is ready.
-The first tab on the “Summary” in the verification summary window shows aggregate data about all elements that were compared.
-“Missing,” “New,” “Modified,” and “Errors” columns show numerical information for each of the elements.
-To sort data by any of the columns, click on the column header.
+The first tab on the “Summary” in the verification summary window shows aggregate data about all the compared elements.
+“Missing,” “New,” “Modified,” and “Errors” columns show numerical information for each of the features.
+Click on the column header to sort data by any of the columns.

 “Show differences only” allows showing only the different data.
-When this option is turned on, the elements that have no differences will be hidden.
-If the element has no differences at all, then the element’s tab will be hidden as well.
+When this option is turned on, the elements with no differences will be hidden.
+If the element has no differences, then the element’s tab will also be hidden.

 “Export Report” allows exporting information from all the tabs into Excel.

-“Generate difference package for source modification” allows to generate a workspace that contains all elements that are missing in the source PWA.
-This workspace can be later used to export missing data to the source PWA.
+“Generate difference package for source modification” allows to generate a workspace containing all elements missing in the source PWA.
+This workspace can later export missing data to the source PWA.

-“Generate difference package for target modification” allows to generate a workspace that contains all elements that are missing in the target PWA.
-This workspace can be later used to export missing data to the target PWA.
+“Generate difference package for target modification” allows to generate a workspace containing all elements missing in the target PWA.
+This workspace can later export missing data to the target PWA.

-Besides the Summary tab, there are also tabs that present detailed information for each of the elements of PWA configuration.
-These tabs show the element’s title regarding the source and target, as well as the comparison status and detailed description of the differences, if any.
-The elements in question include:
+Besides the Summary tab, there are also tabs that present detailed information for each of the elements of the PWA configuration.
+These tabs show the element’s title regarding the source and target, as well as the comparison status and detailed description of the differences if any.
+The features in question include: